videlais/learning-react/introduction/index.md

 Variables and properties of objects are expressed with *emphasis*.
 HTML element names, classes, or other objects will appear with **strong emphasis**.

-Selections of code appear in-line `like this` or, when written across multiple lines like the folowing:
+Selections of code appear in-line `like this` or, when written across multiple lines like the following:

 ```html
 multiple